kartriert/reiseberichte-kartriert/travelogues/README.md

     **And remember, we are only trying to opimize the results.
 It will not be possible to deduce every location without the full textual context.**

-### Step 3: Correct feature information in the .geojson file
+### Step 3: Correct feature information in the .json file

 Here, we enter the correct information into the file.